Learning For Life at Mulbarton Primary

-The PSHE Association recommends the teaching of PSHE through three Core Themes:
+The PSHE Association recommends the teaching of Learning for Life through three core themes:

 - Health and Wellbeing

 - Living in the Wider World

 Our Learning for Life curriculum also covers Relationships & Sex Education, Drugs Education and British Values.
 Some areas of the Learning for Life curriculum will be taught through other subject areas such as PE, Science, RE and Computing (E-Safety).